airplanes-humanity/airplanes-humanity.github.io/_posts/2019-02-20-arduino-prototyping.md

 ![GPS Serial with No Signal](/assets/GPSNoSignal.png)

 Once outside, the GPS took about 1 minute to locate a satellite.
 This was far longer than the expected 5 seconds.
 To resolve this, we can use a coin cell battery to maintain a real time clock.
-This dropped the time to lock, but we were still unable to locate satellites indoors.
+This dropped the time to lock, but the GPS was still unable to locate satellites indoors.